The place of place – Carnegie UK and wellbeing

 For over 100 years Carnegie UK has worked on place-making in different guises – as funder, as researcher and evaluator and as an advocate.
 In our new strategy – Carnegie UK’s 2021 strategy for change: Learning how to live well together – we will explore how we can contribute to collective wellbeing, and tackle wellbeing threats, with and in places across the UK and the Republic of Ireland.

 Wellbeing is a multi-layered and multi-dimensional concept, and our strategy highlights the connection and importance of societal, community and individual wellbeing.
-Our model takes the holistic approach to wellbeing as the starting point for everything we do, giving equal weight to social, economic, environmental, and democratic wellbeing (SEED).
+The Carnegie UK model takes the holistic approach to wellbeing as the starting point for everything we do, giving equal weight to social, economic, environmental, and democratic wellbeing (SEED).

 Viewing wellbeing through this lens you can see why places are important to collective wellbeing.
 Our own personal wellbeing is affected by where you live, for example through the access you have to green space, public transport, and opportunities to participate.
 Equally, aspects of community wellbeing are intertwined – local wealth relies on local health, community spirit and community spaces are linked.